 - Locking the front door at all times

-- Having patients call from their car to be allowed into the office
+- Having patients call or text from their car to be allowed into the office

 - Greeting patients at the door with an intake questionnaire and thermometer

 - Limiting the number of staff who are exposed to each patient

 To ease any fears or anxiety his patients might have, Vincent Vella, DDS, FAAID likes to keep things in perspective.

 “When I was in dental school in the ‘80s, we were faced with an HIV epidemic.
 In those days—when you contracted HIV—it was a death sentence.
 We lived through all of that without much of the protective gear that we have today.
 So, I tell my patients that yes, this is an infectious disease, but a great number of people recover.
 Most are not at a high risk of mortality.
 Personally, I feel confident in treating patients right now.
 We take all the necessary precautions.”

 If you’re considering dental implants in the future, be sure to check the Find an Implant Dentist tool to find an AAID dentist nearest to you.
 He or she will be happy to schedule a phone or video conference to answer any questions you may have about the procedure.

 The Ultimate Guide to Keeping Your Mouth Healthy During COVID-19

 Your overall health and your oral health are inextricably linked to each other.
 And, during this time, it’s best to take precautions.